MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-walktrough-designing-reports-multiple-tables.md

 20. In the request page that is displayed, choose the **Preview** button to view the report.
 The first customer is displayed on the first page.
 If you page through the report, each customer is displayed on a separate page.

 Viktor will now add the data for the customer ledger entries and detailed ledger entries.
 The entries will be put in a different table.

 #### To add the data for ledger entry and detailed ledger entry

-1. Open the `MyRDLReport.rdlc` report in Microsoft Visual Studio.
+1. Open the `MyRDLReport.rdl` report in Microsoft Visual Studio.

 2. From the **Toolbox**, drag a table control into the list control.
 Put the table under the table that contains the customer data.